 MAYETTA, KS – Alvina “Mee-gis-kee” Wamego LaClair, 97, of Mayetta, KS, passed away Sunday, June 7, 2020, at her home with family by her side.
-She was born December 21, 1922, on the Potawatomi Reservation, the daughter of Henry and Florence (Walters) Wamego.
+She was born December 21, 1922, on the Potawatomi Common Land, the daughter of Henry and Florence (Walters) Wamego.

 Alvina graduated from Chilocco Indian School in OK and also attended school in Pierre, SD and Genoa, NE.
-She lived most of her life on the Potawatomi Reservation.
+She lived most of her life on the Potawatomi Common Land.
 She also lived in Topeka and Kansas City.

 She worked for the Sunflower Ammunition Plant in DeSoto, KS, during WWII and worked for many years for Scotch Dry Cleaners in Topeka.